rosaqq/cookie-api/README.rst

 Benolot's cookie API, python version
 ------------------------------------

-This package gives you three functions, add, gib, and count, explained below:
+This package gives you three functions, add, gib, count, and rm, explained below:

 add
   The 'add' function takes a cookie image url as argument and saves that image to a database folder.